History of Gloria Estefan in Timeline

 In June 2023, Gloria Estefan was inducted into the Songwriters Hall of Fame, becoming the first Hispanic to achieve this honor.

-In 2023, Gloria Estefan was honored for her public service at the 44th annual Commonwealth Awards of Distinguished Service, recognizing her philanthropic commitment.
+In 2023, Gloria Estefan was honored with the 44th annual Commonwealth Awards of Distinguished Service for her philanthropic commitment.